gahlberg/ansible-demo/README.md

 	![screenshot](docs/screenshots/ansible-play.png)

-6. Once the playbook has successfully completed as above, simple check eBGP peering on vmx1 by issuing "show bgp summary""
+6. Once the playbook has successfully completed as above, simple check eBGP peering on vmx1 by issuing "show bgp summary" and you should see output similar to the following:

 	![screenshot](docs/screenshots/example-output.png "vmx1 eBGP peers")